Skip to the main content

 • Other factors deemed appropriate based on medical and social history and current clinical standards

-5. End-of-life planning, on patient agreement
+5. End-of-life planning, upon patient agreement

-End-of-life planning is verbal or written information offered to the patient about:
+End-of-life planning is verbal or written information you (their physician or practitioner) can offer the patient about:

-• If you (their physician or practitioner) agree to follow their advance directive
+• If you agree to follow their advance directive

 6. Review current opioid prescriptions